Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

    :type blockHash: |grpc-block-hash|_
    :param moduleReference: The reference (hash) of the smart contract module.
    :type blockHash: |grpc-module-reference|_
-   :returns: The binary source of the module.
+   :returns: The binary source of the module, or ``null`` if either the block hash or
+             module reference is malformed or doesn't exist.
    :rtype: ``?[Byte]``

 .. _grpc-get-instances: